jkeam/chess_validator/README.md

 ```

 1.  inputs    - sample input files
-2.  lib       - contains the validator that has all the logic
+2.  lib       - contains the validators that has all the logic
 3.  spec      - simple spec tests
 4.  driver.rb - the main ruby script that calls the validator
 5.  run.sh    - example of how to call the driver